Seattle Mariners: Buhner Buzz Cut Night

-In 1994, the Mariners started a promotion called "Buhner Buzz Cut Night" Inspired by Jay Buhner's shaved head; any fan who was willing to have their head shaved before the game—or was already bald—would receive a free ticket to the game and a T-shirt with a slogan such as "Bald is Buhnerful" or "Take Me Out To The Bald Game".
+In 1994, the Mariners started a promotion called "Buhner Buzz Cut Night."
+Inspired by Jay Buhner's shaved head, any fan who was willing to have their head shaved before the game—or was already bald—would receive a free ticket to the game and a T-shirt with a slogan, such as "Bald Is Buhnerful" or "Take Me Out to the Bald Game".
 Hair 10 inches or longer was collected for charity.
 The promotion continued until Buhner's retirement in 2001, with a year's hiatus in 2000, and is still remembered by fans today.
+The club revived the promotion for its 30th anniversary in 2024, with Buhner giving catcher Cal Raleigh a buzz cut.

 Rally Fries

 Rally Fries are a baseball tradition started by Mariners broadcaster Mike Blowers in 2007.
 During a game against the Cincinnati Reds, a fan tried to catch a foul ball along the right-field line but in turn spilled his tray of french fries along the track.
-While chatting on the air and seeing the mishap, Blowers' partner, Dave Sims, suggested that he should send a new tray of fries to the fan.
+While chatting on the air and seeing the mishap, Blowers's partner, Dave Sims, suggested that he should send a new tray of fries to the fan.
 Blowers agreed, and sent his intern to deliver a plate of fries to the man.

 At the Mariners' next game, fans made signs and boards asking Blowers for fries as well.
 Coincidentally, every time the fries were delivered, the Mariners seem to score or rally from a deficit, and thus the "Rally Fries" were created.
 This became so popular with the fans that signs were even seen when the Mariners were the visiting team, although on August 1, 2009, Blowers established that he only gives out fries at home games.

 Generally, Blowers would select a person or a group of people that appealed to him, whether it was through fans wearing elaborate costumes or waving funny signs and boards.
 The fries were usually delivered from Ivar's, a Seattle-based seafood restaurant with a location at T-Mobile Park.
 The amount of fries given out varied with the size of the winning group of fans.
 The winners were generally selected around the 5th or 6th inning, although potential candidates were shown in almost every inning beforehand.

+Sims confirmed in 2012 that the Rally Fries promotion had ended.

+JROD Squad

+The JROD Squad honors Mariners center fielder Julio Rodríguez.
+The location varies, although it is usually in seats in center field.
+Fans buying tickets to the JROD Squad section (referred to collectively as JROD's Squad) receive a T-shirt showing a replica of a gold chain Rodríguez wears around his neck.
+Rodríguez often interacts with the JROD Squad, waving to them and throwing them balls at the end of innings.

 Previous fan sections

 Area 51

-During the years Ichiro Suzuki played right field for the Mariners, seats in right field were often informally called Area 51, a nod to Ichiro's uniform number (51) and to the top-secret government site in Nevada of the same name.
-It was the first attempt by Mariners fans to create a dedicated fan section.
+When Ichiro Suzuki played right field for the Mariners, seats in right field were often informally called Area 51, a nod to Suzuki's uniform number (51) and the top-secret government site in Nevada of the same name.